What is the importance of ketones? Well, our bodies run mainly on sugar also known as glucose.

-So, when the body is low on sugar, or in case you have diabetes and not sufficient amount of insulin in order to help the cells take in the sugar, your body begins to break down fats for energy.
+So, when the body is low on sugar, or in case we have an insufficient amount of insulin, in order to help the cells take in the sugar, our body begins to break down fats for energy.

 Ketone bodies, i.e., ketones are actually byproducts due to the breakdown of the fatty acids.
 As a matter of fact, the production of ketones and the breakdown of fat for fuel is an entirely normal process.

-In an individual that doesn’t have diabetes, glucagon, insulin and other hormones help prevent too high levels of ketone in the blood.
+In a healthy individual, glucagon, insulin, and other hormones help prevent too high levels of ketone in the blood.
 But, those who have diabetes have a risk for a buildup of ketones in their blood.

 So if this is left untreated, individuals who have type 1 diabetes have a risk of developing a medical condition known as DKA, i.e., diabetic ketoacidosis.

-Although rare, still it is possible for individuals who have type 2 diabetes to have DKA in specific circumstances.
+Although rare, it is still possible for individuals with type 2 to have DKA in specific circumstances.

-So, now that you understand ketones and what causes its build up you need to do whatever possible to prevent it or treat it.
-But in order to do that you need to know the signs and how to do ketone testing.
+So, now that we understand ketones and what causes them to buildup we need to do whatever possible to prevent it or treat it.
+But in order to do that we need to know the signs and how to do ketone testing.

-In case you have diabetes diagnosis, you should be aware of the sings that having excess ketones in the body might cause.
+We should be aware of the signs that having excess ketones in the body might cause.